How to Build Referral Partnerships as an Independent Notary

 Step 6: Master the Soft Intro

-When connecting two people, keep it simple and respectful:
+When connecting two people, keep the introduction simple and respectful:

 “Hi Jack, meet Joe.
-Jack works with title companies as an inspector, Joe’s a real estate attorney.
+Jack works with title companies as an inspector, and Joe is a real estate attorney.
 Thought this might be a valuable intro.
 I’ll let you two take it from here.”

 This builds your authority and your network.
-Bonus points if you screenshot your referral and send it to the partner.
-It’s a reminder you’re thinking of them.
+Bonus points if you screenshot the referral and send it to your partner as a reminder that you’re thinking of them.

 Final Tips

-- Vet your referral partners.
-If someone you refer drops the ball, it reflects on you.
+- Vet your referral partners—if they drop the ball, it reflects on you.

 - Keep showing up.
-Even just one or two solid partnerships can change your business.
+Even one or two strong partnerships can transform your business.

 - Keep giving.
-The law of reciprocity is real, and it works.
+The law of reciprocity is real and incredibly effective.